telerik/kendo-ui-core/docs/controls/hybrid/drawer/drawer.md

 ---
-title: Drawer
+title: Overview
-page_title: Documentation for Kendo UI Drawer mobile widget
+page_title: Overview | Hybrid UI Drawer
-description: How to initialize and use a mobile Drawer component in Kendo UI Mobile framework.
+description: "Initialize and use a Hybrid UI Drawer component in Kendo UI framework."
+slug: overview_hybridcdrawer
-position: 5
+position: 1
 ---

-# Drawer
+# Drawer Overview

-The Kendo UI Mobile Drawer widget provides slide to reveal global mobile application toolbox or navigation.
+The [Hybrid UI Drawer widget](http://demos.telerik.com/kendo-ui/m/index#drawer/index) provides a slide to reveal the global mobile application toolbox or navigation.

 ## Getting Started

-The Kendo UI Mobile Application will automatically initialize a mobile Drawer widget for every `div` element with `role` data attribute set to `drawer` present in the **mobile application DOM element** (same level as the application views).
+The Kendo UI mobile Application automatically initializes a mobile Drawer widget for every `div` element with the `role` data attribute set to `drawer` present in the mobile application DOM element (same level as the application views).
 The Drawer element may contain optional header and/or footer.
 A mobile scroller is automatically initialized around the contents of the element.

-By default, the drawer will be revealed at the left side when swiping from from left to right.
-The position can be changed using the `position` configuration option (`left` or `right`).
-One application can have up to two drawers (left and right one) active at the same time.
+By default, the Drawer is revealed at the left side when swiping from left to right.
+The position can be changed using the `position` configuration option&mdash;`left` or `right`.
+One application can have up to two Drawers&mdash;left and right one&mdash;active at the same time.

-The drawer automatically hides when the user swipes back or taps the remaining visible area of the view.
-The drawer also hides automatically when the application navigates to another view.
+The Drawer automatically hides when the user swipes back or taps the remaining visible area of the view.
+The Drawer also hides automatically when the application navigates to another view.

+> **Important**
+>
-> **Important:** If the Drawer is used for navigation View transition should be turned off.
+> If the Drawer is used for navigation, the View transition should be turned off.

+### Initialize the Drawer

-### Drawer and a reveal button
+The example below demonstrates a Drawer and a **Reveal** button.

+###### Example

     <div data-role="view">
         <a href="#foo" data-rel="drawer" data-role="button">Drawer</a>